Coherence as a resource for phase estimation: Discussion

 Coherence in the context of phase estimation has previously been studied~\cite{MunozLahoz2022,Lecamwasam2024,Ahnefeld2022}.
 Ref.~\cite{MunozLahoz2022} investigated the optimal average cost with respect to a fixed cost function, namely, the periodized variance, that can be achieved given an arbitrary state with a fixed amount of coherence measured by the robustness of coherence to which a single copy of the phase gate is applied.
 This allowed Ref.~\cite{MunozLahoz2022} to obtain asymptotic expressions.
 In contrast, in our work, we take an operational approach: Optimizing the physical usage of the employed coherence via MIO-compatible supermaps gives rise to tailored families of coherence measures that exactly quantify the performance of phase estimation protocols.
 This is not only operationally well-defined but also allows us to show that every amount of coherence serves as a resource for phase estimation.
 Moreover, in Ref.~\cite{Lecamwasam2024}, quantum parameter estimation in Bayesian metrology and its connection to coherence was studied.
 The coherence of state ensembles, defined as the ensemble relative entropy of coherence~\cite{Lecamwasam2024}, was identified to directly quantify the difference between Holevo quantity~\cite{Holevo1973,Wilde2013} and mutual information.
 On the one hand, the results of Ref.~\cite{Lecamwasam2024} are broader in scope than ours in the sense that phase estimation is a special case of parameter estimation.
 On the other hand, mutual information provides a lower bound on the average mean-squared error~\cite{Hall2012} and thus a specific cost function, while we consider general cost functions.
 In Ref.~\cite{Ahnefeld2022}, the role of coherence in a specific implementation of Shor's algorithm was investigated.
 This specificity allowed bounding its success probability by dynamical coherence measures~\cite{Theurer2019,Ahnefeld2022} of the employed channels (which include static coherence as studied here as a special case).
 In the SM, we discuss why here, in contrast, we decided to present our results in terms of static coherence and to which extent this encompasses the dynamical case.
 This allows us to determine the role of coherence in general phase estimation problems that are relevant not only for other implementations of Shor's algorithm but also for tasks beyond factoring.
+In summary, our work unifies and expands key aspects from Refs.~\cite{MunozLahoz2022,Lecamwasam2024,Ahnefeld2022}: We consider arbitrary tasks for which phase estimation is relevant in the form of generic cost functions.
+Our operational approach of considering the optimal achievable protocol (with respect to the average cost) unveils the fundamental limitations that access to restricted coherence imposes, and is thus not limited to hardware- or implementation specific protocols.